There's One in Every Crowd

-There's One in Every Crowd is the third studio album by Eric Clapton.
+There's One in Every Crowd is the third solo studio album by Eric Clapton.
 Recorded shortly after 461 Ocean Boulevard, the album features a style similar to its predecessor but did not enjoy similar commercial success.

 Background and release

 After the success of "I Shot the Sheriff", Clapton and his backing band went to Jamaica to record There's One in Every Crowd.
 The songs "Swing Low, Sweet Chariot", "Little Rachel" and "Don't Blame Me" are recorded in a reggae style, though the rest of the record is considered blues and rock.
 However, with his growing alcohol dependency and drug problems in Jamaica, the record was very challenging to record.
 Clapton wanted the album title to be "World’s Greatest Guitar Player (There's One in Every Crowd)".
 RSO didn't like the first part and chose to release the album under the shortened title.

 Chart performance

 The album reached the Top 40 on three national music charts.
 Achieving the highest position, number 15, in the United Kingdom, the album was certified with a silver disc by the British Phonographic industry.
 In the United States, the album peaked at position 21.
 In New Zealand the album placed itself on number 24 on the official New Zealand music chart, compiled by the Recording Industry Association of New Zealand at the time.